Statewide List of 18-22 Year-Old Programs (Extended Transition Sites)

 METRO: Moving Exceptional Students Through Real-Life Opportunities

-Our Goal is to provide high school students with disabilities the opportunity to explore jobs or post-secondary education and prepare them for life after high school.
+Our Goal is to provide high school students with disabilities the opportunity to explore jobs or post-secondary education and prepare them for life after high school.?
 Our transition programs provides students instruction in self-determination, self-advocacy, personal and career planning, legal issues, workplace competencies, post-secondary education, citizenship, community involvement and independent living, but also providing the opportunity for real world experiences in the community.

 Project BRIDGE (Building Recreational Independence and Developing Gateways to Employment)